timsee/ArduCor/samples/README.md

 #$crc&
 ```
 where `$crc` is the CRC computed by the sample code.
 It is recommended to turn on the CRC for serial communication with a client but turn it off if you are writing the ASCII commands yourself into the Serial Monitor (computing the CRC by hand is extra work!).
 As for what samples to use it with, it is strongly recommended for use with the Serial or any samples that have serial somewhere in their communication stream, such as the server samples.
-It is not recommended for UDP or HTTP.
+It is not recommended for HTTP.

 If you want to test if cyclic redundancy is working properly, I would recommend using this packet, which requests a state update packet with the proper CRC appended (add a `;` to the end of the packet if communicating with a serial device):

 ```
 # state update packet
-8&#2219518969&
+6&#449316471&

 # turn on device 1
 0,1,1&#3692676612&